MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## How do I enable the preview within my organization?

-Yammer Network administrators can configure access to the new Yammer preview through the Yammer admin portal.
+Yammer network administrators can configure access to the new Yammer preview through the Yammer admin portal.
 From there, they can enable the preview toggle to display in the suite header and choose to default to classic Yammer or enable the new Yammer across their network.
 For more information about managing the opt-in settings, see [Bring the new Yammer Preview to your organization](administrative-settings-opt-in-newyammer.md).

 ## Who is eligible to access the new experience?